GAndromidas/linuxinstaller/README.md

     ./install.sh
     ```
 The script will present a menu where you can choose your desired installation mode.

+#### Installation Experience
+The installer provides a modern, user-friendly experience with:
+*   **Interactive Menu**: Clean interface powered by `gum` for mode selection and confirmations
+*   **Progress Visualization**: Real-time progress bars showing completion percentage for each step
+*   **Time Estimation**: Dynamic time estimates that improve as installation progresses
+*   **Resume Support**: If interrupted, the installer can resume from the last completed step
+*   **Professional Summary**: Minimal, clean installation summary following Arch Linux principles
+*   **Automatic Cleanup**: Removes temporary files and packages after successful installation

 ## Customization
 This installer is designed to be easily customized.
 The package lists for all installation modes are managed in a human-readable YAML file located at `configs/programs.yaml`.
 You can add or remove packages from these lists to perfectly match your preferences without altering the script logic.